symsoft/ecc-api-guide/assign_a_service.md

 __TODO:__ Text

-Note that multiple invocations of the same command may result in multiple instances of the service.
-If the service allows multiple instances that is.
+Note that if the service allows multiple instances then multiple invocations of the same command will result in multiple instances of the service.

 __Example Command:__
 ```